02 November 2024

 Scottish band Wet Wet Wet last graced our presence in June 1992.

-"Lip Service" was issued as the fifth and final single from Wet Wet Wet's third studio album High on the Happy Side (number 19, May 1992).
+"Lip Service" was issued as the fifth and final single from Wet Wet Wet's third studio album High on the Happy Side (number 19, May 1992) in the UK.
 In Australia, it was released as the third and final single from the album.

 Internationally, "Lip Service" peaked at number 15 in the UK in July 1992, and at number 24 in Ireland during the same month.